 During the defense’s motion for a mistrial, the judge’s phone rang and played the tune “God Bless the USA.”
 The song was often used at rallies for former President Donald Trump.

 “Kyle Rittenhouse is the son that Judge Bruce Schroeder always wanted but never had,” tweeted Trevor McKee Achilles.

 “Is Judge Bruce Schroeder actually Kyle Rittenhouse's defense attorney or the judge?
-Between you can't call the victims, victims, but can call them rioters & looters to the constant babying to the Trump theme song ringtone playing during the trial, I'm not 100% sure,” The Jewish Ginger Resister tweeted.
+Between you can't call the victims, victims, but can call them rioters and looters to the constant babying to the Trump theme song ringtone playing during the trial, I'm not 100 percent sure,” The Jewish Ginger Resister tweeted.